Vheey77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-(23) A script that finds all empty files and directories in the current directory and all sub-directories (24) A script that lists all the files with a .gif extension in the current directory and all its sub-directories (25) A script that decodes acrostics that use the first letter of each line
+(23) A script that finds all empty files and directories in the current directory and all sub-directories (24) A script that lists all the files with a .gif extension in the current directory and all its sub-directories (25) A script that decodes acrostics that use the first letter of each line (26) A script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests